 Supported by Harrow Horizons

-Swindon Trailblazer is an early help mental health service for children and young people between the ages of 5-19 years within Swindon.
+Project Me (previously known as Swindon Trailblazer) is an early help mental health service for children and young people between the ages of 5-19 years within Swindon.

 The team offers individual and group support to young people with mild to moderate mental health issues including anxiety, low mood, phobias, difficulty with anger, self-esteem and behavioural difficulties.